Pike–Fletcher–Terry House

 The Pike–Fletcher–Terry House, also known as just the Terry Mansion and now the Community Gallery at the Terry House, is a historic house at 8th and Rock Streets in central Little Rock, Arkansas.
 It is a large two-story Greek Revival building, whose grounds occupy the western end of a city block bounded by Rock, 8th, and 7th Streets.
 Its most prominent feature is its north-facing six-column Greek temple portico.
 The house was built in 1840 for Albert Pike, a leading figure in Arkansas' territorial and early state history.
 It has also been home to John Fletcher, a prominent Little Rock businessman and American Civil War veteran, and David D. Terry, Fletcher's son-in-law and also a prominent Arkansas politician.
 It was then home to prominent philanthropist and political activist Adolphine Fletcher Terry.
-She and her sister Mary Fletcher Drennan willed the family mansion to the city, for use by the nearby Arkansas Art Center.
+She and her sister Mary Fletcher Drennan willed the family mansion to the city, for use by the nearby Arkansas Museum of Fine Arts.
 It has been a municipal building since 1964.
-It served as the Arkansas Decorative Arts Center from 1985 to 2003. it is now used by the Art Center as an event space and gallery.
+It served as the Arkansas Decorative Arts Center from 1985 to 2003.

 The house was listed on the National Register of Historic Places in 1972.

+The Pike–Fletcher–Terry House is currently closed.
+There is ongoing litigation between the City of Little Rock, the Arkansas Museum of Fine Arts, and the Terry heirs.